George Crockett Jr.: Family

 George and Ethelene Crockett had three children: Elizabeth Crockett Hicks, George W. Crockett III, and Dr. Ethelene Crockett Jones.
 George III also served on the Recorders Court.
 George Jr. had nine grandchildren: Wayne, Charles, Kyra, Iyisa, Kimberly, Kelly, LeBeau and Enrique, and eight great-grandchildren.
 One nephew, Rear Admiral Benjamin Thurman Hacker (1935–2003) was a U.S. Navy officer, who became the first Naval Flight Officer to achieve Flag rank.

 Following the death of Dr. Ethelene Crockett, George Crockett Jr. married Dr. Harriette Clark Chambliss, a pediatrician in Washington, D.C.

 Crockett is buried in Laurel, Delaware, in the New Zion United Methodist Church cemetery, with his parents and other generations of Crocketts and within walking distance from Crockett Street, named in honor of the Crockett family.

 Honors

 Crockett received an Honorary L.L.D. from Morehouse College in 1972.

 In 1972, the Cotillion Club of Detroit, co-founded in 1949 by Dr. William Emmett Lawson, presented an award to Crockett, attorney Kenneth Cockrel, and Judge Damon Keith.

-In 1986, awarded annual the Kappa Alpha Psi Laural Wreath Commission for extra meritorious achievement.

 In 1998, the George Crockett Academy opened in Detroit.
 Nearly 400 students attend the K-8 charter school.

 The George Crockett Consortium High School, also in Detroit, is open to grades 9–12.

 The George W. Crockett Jr. Community Law School is a public education program sponsored by the NAACP Detroit Branch.